USEPA/WNTR/documentation/framework.rst

 * Certain EPANET INP model options are not supported in WNTR, as outlined below.

+* Pressure dependent demand available in the EpanetSimulator with minimum and required pressures set on a model-wide basis (through the WaterNetworkOptions values).
+  Per-node settings for minimum and required pressures are only available using the WNTRSimulator.

-* Pressure dependent demand hydraulic simulation and leak models are only available using the WNTRSimulator.
+* Leak models are only available using the WNTRSimulator.

 * Water quality simulations are only available using the EpanetSimulator.